-In 2009 the Mad River Valley Housing Coalition serving the towns of Towns of Fayston, Warren, Waitsfield, Moretown and Duxbury developed an accessory apartment booklet called Open a New Door: A Guide to Creating & Renting Accessory Apartments in the Mad River Valley.
+In 2009 the Mad River Valley Housing Coalition serving the towns of Towns of Fayston, Warren, Waitsfield, Moretown and Duxbury published an accessory apartment resource guide called Open a New Door: A Guide to Creating & Renting Accessory Apartments in the Mad River Valley.

 New Hampshire Housing has also published a Homeowner's Guide to Accessory Dwelling Units for residents of that state.
 Please note that the statutes and regulations discussed are NOT applicable to Vermont.